Caisson (engineering)

 In geotechnical engineering, a caisson (/ˈkeɪsən, -sɒn/; borrowed from French caisson 'box', from Italian cassone 'large box', an augmentative of cassa) is a watertight retaining structure.
 It is used, for example, to work on the foundations of a bridge pier, for the construction of a concrete dam, or for the repair of ships.

 Caissons are constructed in such a way that the water can be pumped out, keeping the work environment dry.
 When piers are being built using an open caisson, and it is not practical to reach suitable soil, friction pilings may be driven to form a suitable sub-foundation.
 These piles are connected by a foundation pad upon which the column pier is erected.

+History

+The basic principles of caisson construction were already known in antiquity and were used by Roman and later medieval engineers for underwater foundations and harbor works.

-Caisson engineering has been used since at least the 19th century, with three prominent examples being the Royal Albert Bridge (completed in 1859), the Eads Bridge (completed in 1874), and the Brooklyn Bridge (completed in 1883).
+Modern pneumatic caisson technology, however, was developed during the 19th century.
+Three prominent examples of caisson engineering are the Royal Albert Bridge (completed in 1859), the Eads Bridge (completed in 1874), and the Brooklyn Bridge (completed in 1883).